trong0dn/TypingMaster/README.md

 ## Usage

 There are 4 functions/methods, you can change the value of delay and method.
-Each method is of different styles with different techniques.
-The `delay` is for making the program more natural and more like a human typer.
+Each method has different styles with different techniques.
+The *delay* is for making the program more natural and more like a human typer.
 Typing too fast could be judged as invalid.

 - **The fastest method: 3**